Y-usman/Professional-README-Generator/README.md

 Clone the project and run the "npm install" command in the root directory of the "index.js" file.

 ## Usage
 Run the "node index.js" command and follow the prompts.
+The README file is generated in the "output" directory.

 ## License
 This project is licensed under the MIT License.